 You can program medical alert pendants to connect with either the police or medical help.
 They typically come with a necklace cord, a multi-functional clip, and a wristband for easy carrying.

-Sirens are generally included in security systems either on their own or built into other devices, like the base station or keypad.
+Sirens are generally included in security systems either on their own or built into other devices, like loud door alarm systems, a base station or keypad.
 When one of the sensors is triggered, the base station will sound the alarm.
 It will alert an intruder, and probably the entire neighborhood, that the police are on their way.

 Some sirens are weather-resistant, allowing you to install them indoors as well as outdoors.
 Others are only weatherized, so make sure you set the siren under an eave or mounted on the wall.